 The Colorado School of Public Health is committed to outreach activities within Colorado communities.
-Seen in school health programs in Alamosa, CO and youth training programs in Aurora, CO, we are building bridges between our universities and neighborhoods in order to build safer, healthier communities throughout all of Colorado and the Rocky Mountain West.
+Seen in school health programs in Alamosa, Colo., and youth training programs in Aurora, we are building bridges between our universities and neighborhoods in order to build safer, healthier communities throughout all of Colorado and the Rocky Mountain West.

 Recent and Ongoing Outreach Activities

-Mountain & Plains Education & Research Center
+Mountain & Plains Education and Research Center

+The Mountain & Plains Education and Research Center (MAP ERC), a worker health and safety education and research center within the Center for Health, Work & Environment at the Colorado School of Public Health, is one of the 18 ERCs funded by the Centers for Disease Control/National Institute for Occupational Safety & Health (CDC/NIOSH).
 An essential component of the MAP ERC is partnering with other institutions, industry, professional associations, and other community groups or agencies.
 Through community partnerships of these groups with the MAP ERC and with each other, a stronger cohesiveness can be established to extend the opportunity of collaboration to develop and provide continuing education courses, professional development courses, training programs and outreach activities that meet the needs of our region’s OEH & S practitioners and workforce communities.